TomasJohansson/adapters-shortest-paths/docs/README.md

 	// or: pathFinderFactory = new PathFinderFactoryJgrapht();  // currently NOT available from "Maven Central" !
 	// or: pathFinderFactory = new PathFinderFactoryReneArgento(); // currently NOT available from "Maven Central" !
 	// or: pathFinderFactory = new PathFinderFactoryMulavito(); // currently NOT available from "Maven Central" !
+	// or: pathFinderFactory = new PathFinderFactoryJythonNetworkx(); // NOT available from "Maven Central" ! and it requires Jython and the Python pip package networkx
-	// (currently there are five implementations)
+	// (currently there are six implementations)

 	PathFinder pathFinder = pathFinderFactory.createPathFinder(graph);
 	List<Path> shortestPaths = pathFinder.findShortestPaths(a, d, 10); // last parameter is max number to return but in this case there are only 3 possible paths